Wednesday, November 27th, 2019 by Holly Richards-Purpura

-Contractors will help you choose what form of exterior waterproofing you’re interested in: damp proofing, downspout extensions or sump pump installation.
+Contractors will help you choose what form of exterior waterproofing you’re interested in: damp proofing or downspout extensions.

 It should be noted that it’s easier to implement exterior waterproofing membranes or other solutions to new homes than it is to existing homes.
 If you opt to waterproof an existing home from the outside, you may find that your exterior drains clog more frequently.
 Consult a contractor before considering this option, and be prepared to dedicate upwards of one week to the waterproofing process.

 It’s best to communicate with a waterproofing company such as Complete Basement Systems if you feel like interior or exterior waterproofing is the solution to your problems.
-Reach out, touch base, and before long, your basement will be as dry as the desert.
+Reach out for a free inspection and estimate, and before long, your basement could be as dry as the desert.